redteam-project/cyber-test-lab/README.md

 # cyber-test-lab
-Fedora Cyber Test Lab offers quantitative static and dynamic risk analysis of binaries
+Cyber Test Lab offers quantitative static and dynamic risk analysis of binaries

 This project is in beta.
 It can still be hard to get working.
-Contact [jasoncallaway@fedoraproject.org](matilto:jasoncallaway@fedoraproject.org) for help.
+Contact [jasoncallaway@google.com](matilto:jasoncallaway@google.com) for help.

 If you're looking for a place to contribute, we need help with documentation!
 For development contributions, read on.